isfyx/Naja/README.md

 # Naja
-*The programming language for learning how to write code*
+*The programming language for learning how to write code.*

 ## Motivation